Raster2Seq: Polygon Sequence Generation for Floorplan Reconstruction: Experiments

 \minihead{Model Robustness To Floorplan Complexity.} \Cref{fig:count_impact} shows the Room F1 performance of RoomFormer, FRI-Net, and our model across varying numbers of polygons and corners on the Structured3D-B and CubiCasa5K datasets.
 Our method consistently demonstrates greater robustness as floorplan complexity increases.
 While both models perform similarly on simpler cases, RoomFormer and FRI-Net exhibit a notable performance drop in complex scenes with over 15 polygons or 150 corners.
 Importantly, RoomFormer operates with a fixed number of room queries (e.g., 2800).
 Exceeding this capacity causes out-of-memory errors and increased computation due to quadratic attention costs, thus degrading performance on complex floorplans.
 By contrast, our recursive approach decomposes floorplan reconstruction into sub-problems, improving interpretability and naturally handling variable-length inputs.

-\minihead{Model generalization.} We perform a cross-evaluation experiment across different train-test dataset configuration.
-We evaluate performance using metrics reported previously, using RoomF1 for the Cubicasa and Raster2Graph dataset and IoU for WAFFLE.
+\minihead{Model Generalization.} We perform a cross-evaluation experiment across different train-test dataset configuration.
+We evaluate performance using metrics reported previously, using RoomF1 for the CubiCasa5K and Raster2Graph dataset and IoU for WAFFLE.
 Results are reported in \Cref{fig:heatmap}.
 As shown, our method demonstrates the strongest generalization performance across various settings, including both same-dataset and cross-dataset evaluations, outperforming other baselines by a large margin.
 In particular, we observe significant gaps over WAFFLE test set between our method and the counterparts, further demonstrating its robustness on complex and unseen floorplan samples.

-\minihead{Additional Settings.} In Appendix~\ref{subsec:full_comp}, we present a quantitative comparison on the standard Structured3D benchmark, using density map inputs rather than rasterized floorplans.
-As can be observed there, our method achieves competitive results with existing baselines on this additional problem setting.
-Moreover, we show that our approach is compatible with existing refinement methods~\cite{chen2023polydiffuse}, which enable additional performance gains.
+\minihead{Additional Settings and Applications.} In the appendix, we present several additional analyses and extensions of our framework.
+First, we provide a quantitative comparison on the standard Structured3D benchmark using density map inputs rather than rasterized floorplans (see \cref{sec:density_maps}), showing that our method achieves competitive results with existing baselines under this additional problem setting.
+We also provide an experiment on testing the robustness of our method in dealing with noisy density map inputs.
+Additionally, we showcase a downstream application made possible by our vectorized floorplan representation.
+Specifically, we use our vectorized floorplan as guidance for generating controllable 3D scenes (see \cref{subsec:trellis}).
+Finally, we introduce a VLM-based vectorization refinement procedure (see \cref{subsec:VLM_refinement}) that naturally builds on our polygon sequence representation and further improves reconstruction accuracy, highlighting the flexibility of our representation for integrating higher-level reasoning modules.